dunalkonrad/example-azure-infrastructure/README.md

 3. When everything is ready you need to open the main folder of the project in bash.
 After this you need to simply use three commands:

-	1.  'terragrunt init' - used to start Terragrunt
+	1.  `terragrunt init` - used to start Terragrunt

-	2.  'terragrunt plan' - used to check code that is good and no errors
+	2.  `terragrunt plan` - used to check code that is good and no errors

-	3.  'terragrunt apply' - used to deploy infrastructure, you need to write ‘yes’ to confirm
+	3.  `terragrunt apply` - used to deploy infrastructure, you need to write ‘yes’ to confirm

 The project will start to deploy.
 It can take a few minutes.
 After finishing you will see information about the end of build and three outputs.